 Within a multidisciplinary core curriculum, students will take advanced courses on international and regional security, the role of European institutions and governance in the field of Security and Defence while interacting with professionals and security experts from the Luiss School of Government and UFV.

-Students will need to complete a set of core and elective courses.
+Students must complete a set of core and elective courses.

 Students must attend 4 Core Courses.
 These courses provide the core theoretical and professional basis for understanding the security and stability challenges of the Mediterranean region.

 - Policies and Policy Making in the European Union